waku-org/docs.waku.org/docs/community.md

 title: Join Our Community
 ---

 Welcome to the Waku Community!
-Whether you are interested in building with Waku, contributing to the network, expanding your knowledge, or staying up-to-date with our progress, we have something for everyone.
+Whether you are interested in building with Waku, contributing to the network, expanding your knowledge, or staying abreast of our progress, we have something for everyone.

 ## [Discord](https://discord.waku.org/)